-- Developing a capital improvements program (CIP), by which the Town expends funds to finance certain public improvements (e.g., roadways, drainage structures, etc.), which meets objectives that are cited within the Plan; - Establishing/enforcing Zoning Ordinances; - Establishing/enforcing Subdivision Ordinances; and, - Coordinating with/lobbying TxDOT and Denton County to influence roadway planning, funding, and construction.
+- Developing a capital improvements program (CIP), by which the Town expends funds to finance certain public improvements (e.g., drainage structures, roadways, etc.), which meets objectives that are cited within the Plan; - Establishing/enforcing Zoning Ordinances; - Establishing/enforcing Subdivision Ordinances; - Coordinating with/lobbying TxDOT and Denton County to influence roadway planning, funding, and construction; and, - Coordinating with/lobbying state legislators on issues impacting local control of land use policies. - Encourage curvilinear street designs in new subdivisions.